Chaitanya0315/Testing/Docs/DesignDocument.md

 ![Deployment Design](images/DeployDesign.png)

-The Word Scramble game is very simple application as most of the communication takes place between the android device and an external web service.
+The Word Scramble game is a very simple application as most of the communication takes place between the android device and an external web service.
 The application itself will reside inside an android device/phone while the external web service utility exists separately.

 ## 3 Low-Level Design